Doclisboa

 Submissions

-The 22nd edition of Doclisboa will take place between the 17th and the 27th of October, 2024.
-Film submissions for this edition can be made between January 15th and May 31st, 2024.
-National and international films, produced from September 2023, of any length, can be submitted.
+The 23rd edition of Doclisboa will take place between the 16th and the 26th of October, 2025.
+Film submissions for this edition are open between 17th February until 31st May 2025.
+National and international films, produced from September 2024, of any length, can be submitted.
 Regardless of the date of submission in any category, the film screeners can be sent to the festival until May 31st.

 Programme